hetmanskyi-cloud/AWS/terraform/modules/s3/README.md

   value = module.s3.terraform_state_bucket_arn
 }

-Security Best Practices
+## Security Best Practices

 Public Access:

 Public access is disabled by default for all buckets.
 Bucket policies enforce HTTPS-only access.

 Encryption:

 Server-side encryption (SSE) with KMS ensures all data is encrypted at rest.
 Policies enforce encryption for uploads, rejecting unencrypted objects.

 Logging:

 Logging is enabled for all buckets.
 Logs are stored in a dedicated logging bucket for centralized monitoring.
 Ensure the logging bucket is monitored for unusual activity.

+Notifications:

+Sends notifications to an SNS topic when objects are created or deleted.
+Notifications are integrated with CloudWatch for monitoring.

 Versioning:

 Versioning is enabled for all buckets.
 Helps recover overwritten or deleted objects.

 DynamoDB:

 The DynamoDB table for Terraform locking is encrypted with a KMS key.
 Point-in-time recovery is enabled for disaster recovery.

+---

-Notes
+### Notes

+Cross-Region Replication:
-Cross-Region Replication: Not implemented, as it is outside the current project scope.
+Not implemented, as it is outside the current project scope.
+CORS Rules:
-CORS Rules: Configured only for the WordPress media bucket to allow cross-origin access when needed.
+Configured only for the WordPress media bucket to allow cross-origin access when needed.
+Logging:
-Logging: The logging bucket itself does not have logging enabled to avoid circular dependencies.
+The logging bucket itself does not have logging enabled to avoid circular dependencies.

+---

-Future Improvements
+### Future Improvements

-Add monitoring and alerting for bucket activity using CloudWatch Events and SNS.
 Expand lifecycle policies to include archival storage with Glacier.
 Integrate bucket logging analysis for better security auditing.

+---

-Authors
+### Authors

 This module was crafted following Terraform best practices, prioritizing security, scalability, and maintainability.
 Contributions are welcome to enhance its functionality further.

+---

 ### Documentation Features:

 1. **Complete**: Includes all aspects of the module: functionality, structure, variables, output parameters, examples.
 2. **Professional**: Complies with Terraform standards and includes sections for future improvements.
 3. **Understandable**: Simple wording with an emphasis on security and modularity.